hobyfrezk/optima-react/README.md

 - Consistent behavior in major browser: Chrome, Firefox, Safari/iOS, Edge.
 - Modal background blur effect might cause performance issue on some devices.
 - Use Redux to split/isolate app state from the app UI.
-- Be aware, from full stack perspective, some functions (such as comments counting, cascade deletion of the comments) will cause to N+1 queries problem if we actually implement the same querry logic as what we did in the frontend part (in Redux).
+- Be aware, from full stack perspective, some functions (such as comments counting, cascade deletion of the comments) will cause to N+1 queries problem and huge database rewriting if we actually implement the same logic as what we did in the frontend part (in Redux).
 - Fully responsive, use Material UI to write css.
 - Comments will be counted for each post to get a better user experience, and a ScrollToTop Button is added to imporve user experience in mobile device.
 - Use wave extention to check WCAG 2.1 accessibility guidelines.